 - Even with the OS, the latest version from Apple was only available via download.

-- The first MacBook Air announced Jan ’08 without even the option of a DVD player.
+- The first MacBook Air announced Jan ’08 didn’t even include the option of a DVD player.

 - CES declared this the “Year of the Ultrabook“; none of those PCs offer a DVD player.